bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

 1. fast5_to_pod5 - One directory per sample.
 Only exists for sample that had any fast5 files converted into pod5 files for more efficient basecalling with Dorado.

 2. basecalling_output - Dorado basecalling output.
+One ".bam" and ".bai" file per sample (already mapped to the reference genome of choice and sorted).
-One fastq file per sample and one sequencing summary file per sample.
+                        Also includes one sequencing summary file per sample.
 Reads for the same run will be separated into different fastq files based on barcode when demultiplexing is enabled.

-    `
+3. pycoqc - Includes pycoQC quality control reports for each sample.
+PycoQC reports are output in both ".html" and ".json" format.
+The ".html" files can be imported into a personal computer and opened using any internet browser to provide a quick glance basic statistics from the sequencing run.

+5. bam_filtering - Output from filtering bam files.
+Filtered files only include primary alignments with MAPQ greater than or equal to what the user specified.
+                   This directory includes samtools ".flagstat" and ".idxstat" files before and after filtering by MAPQ.
+The ".flagstat" file shows the number of aligned reads for a sample and ".idxstat" file shows the number of reads aligned to each chromosome.
+This directory also includes the filtered and sorted
+                   ".bam" and ".bai" files.